 The managers owned their numbers.
 I loved their passion during their presentations.
 Not many companies set goals that far ahead.
 How about our personal lives?
 Where are we going to be in 2022?
 Have you set your personal goals for 2022?
 It made me look real close at where I want to be in 2022.
 Bravo Eagle Communications, Inc.!

 2nd Quarter Revenue Numbers for Radio

-When the 2nd quarter numbers were posted for radio stations last week, there were some declining revenue numbers for some of the major radio station groups.
+When the 2nd quarter numbers were posted for radio stations, there were some declining revenue numbers for some of the major radio station groups.
 Some were rather significant declines.
 I like to have fun in my sales seminars, although sales training is very serious and I take it very seriously.

 I love seeing sales reps take home new ideas so they can make more sales.
 Radio still has one of the biggest sales forces in the country.
 Not all recent radio numbers are bad.
 One of the clients we work with posted a 19 percent local direct sales increase in the 2nd quarter.
 They use basic fundamentals such as the “7 Steps On an Opening Call” and “7 Steps of a Closing Call.”
 Basics.
 Do you still train the basics?
 Sometimes I think the biggest challenge for the radio industry is just training the basics along with good in-field coaching by the sales managers.

 Congratulations on a great life Louie Zamperini!
 Great work on goal setting Eagle Communications!
 It’s time to turn up the heat in sales training!